KTichmann/forum-api/README.md

  * CREATED_AT The date the post was created (timestamp without timezone - default now)
  * POST_ID auto-incremented primary key - post id

+ Logged out users have the ability to:
+ - See a list of posts
+ - See a particular post by id
+ Logged in users have the ability to:
+ - create a post
+ - delete any posts they created
+ - edit any posts they created

 ###Comments:
 Comments consist of:
 * Comment_id